gschmutz/modern-database-workshop/02-working-with-redis/README.md

 ## String Data Structure

 Enter the commands described in the following sections at the prompt.
-This can be done either using the Redis CLI or using the Redis Commander.
+This can be done either using the Redis CLI or using the Redis Commander (you can always use the GUIs to check the results during the workshop).

 ```
 HELP @STRING